 And finally . . .

 It is the desire of the Blue Sky Sage owners and staff to do everything we can to provide you with an enjoyable, safe and exciting adventure.
-If, during the course of your stay a concern arises with any aspect of your trip, please come to Mike and Bobbi immediately and tell them what is on your mind.
+If, during the course of your stay a concern arises with any aspect of your trip, please come to Bobbi or the Head Wrangler immediately and tell them what is on your mind.
 Many times when problems arise, they can be resolved quickly and easily with prompt attention.